Space-Machines-Company/meta-enclustra-mpfs/README.md

 #### Minimal I2C Frequency

 The clock frequency of the I2C bus is derived from the MSS AHB/APB bus clock.
 This clock is set to 150MHz by default.
 Because the biggest possible divider value is 960, the slowest possible I2C frequency is 150MHz/960=156.25kHz.
 With this
 156.25kHz I2C clock frequency, the wake-up pulse duration of the Atmel ATSHA204a device is violated (52us instead of 60us).
 Measurements has shown that the device wakes up reliable when the wake-up pulse is bigger than 30us.

+#### QSPI Flash not accessible in Linux

+Currently no Linux driver for the MSS QSPI flash controller is available.
+The QSPI flash can only be used in U-Boot.

 ## License